 Additionally, in 2021 the Department of Education released clarification of what constitutes “regular and substantive interaction,” which is required for an online course to be defined as distance education.
 The clarification is still somewhat vague, but in a peer-to-peer meeting of other AACSB schools, it was discussed that Announcements, if they have been wholesale recycled from one term to the next, do not fall under the regular and substantive definition.
 Announcements that have been edited and refreshed, do.

 With these points in mind, instructional designers will not automatically include previous announcements in our course copy process.

-If you would like to reuse announcements from a previous term, you have two options:
+If you would like to reuse announcements from a previous term, you have three options:

 - Save announcements in a Word document

-We recommend you save any announcements you would like to recycle in a Word document.
-This is the easiest way to recycle old announcements.
-You can copy and paste those into your course(s) as needed.
+This works great if you have simply, text-based announcements without many links in them.
 This will enable you to better organize, edit, and curate your catalog of announcements.
 In addition, once you have your profile picture set up in your Canvas user account (this is a best practice), your image will appear next to each new announcement you create, thus bolstering your valuable social presence.

 - Save announcements in an unpublished Page